soffes/blog/published/2014-05-11-the-mother-futon-news/the-mother-futon-news.markdown

 ---
-title: The Mother Futon News
+tags:
-categories: video
+- video
 ---

+# The Mother Futon News

 The Mother Futon News Season 2 is coming soon!
 If you haven't seen [season 1](http://motherfuton.com), it is incredible.